 3. Know your coloring pencil

-If you’re looking for better alternatives, try mid-range coloring pencils which offer softer application.
-With them, you’re able to apply more color into the paper and in the end, produce a more vibrant color.
+If you’re looking for better alternatives, try mid-range coloring pencils which offer softer applications.
+With them, you’re able to apply more color into the paper and in the end, produce more vibrant colors.

-These type of coloring pencils have softer wax which makes them great for shading and blending.
+These types of coloring pencils have softer wax which makes them great for shading and blending.